serverlesspub/alexa-skills-development/README.md

-# Hello there
-# Welcome to the Alexa Skills Development Workshop
+# Hello there!
+Welcome to the Alexa Skills Development Workshop

 The workshop is organized in a serie of numbered lessons with: